Venue: Mylor Oval

 In 1986, the event moved to (then) home of archery and ASSA at the Regency Park College of TAFE.

 In 1990 it was held in tandem with the second ASSA Veterans' Tournament on 6 May, as a way of capitalising on the numbers to introduce the new archers to those who are more experienced (and vice versa) and continued there until 1993.
 (The combination of the event with the AJ Barter Veterans' Tournament continues to this day.)
-As the Regency Park venue was no longer in 1994, the event returned to Adelaide AC and was held there until 2008.
+As the Regency Park venue was no longer available from 1994, the event returned to Adelaide AC and was held there until 2008.

 With ARCHERY SA having a home ground at St Ignatius' College, Athelstone, as well as not wishing to continue to impact on Adelaide AC's members' ability to shoot on their grounds, the event moved to Athelstone (St Ignatius' College, the home of ARCHERY SA) in 2009.
 Adelaide AC offered to continue hosting the event.